Before Your First Day of Camp

 Arrival & Departure at Camp

-Campers can be dropped off between 8:50am – 9:00am.
-Our camp day will begin at 9:00am each morning.
+Campers can be dropped off between 8:50 am and 9:10 am.
+Our camp day begins promptly at 9:00 am each morning.

-Arrival & Departure Procedures:
+Arrival & Departure Procedures

 Kids Camp Orientation Date & Weekly Themes